- Brand name

 - sore mouth or mouth ulcers

 The above list includes the more common side effects of your medicine.
 They are usually mild and short-lived.

 Tell your doctor or pharmacist immediately if you notice any of the following:

 - shortness of breath

 The above list includes serious side effects that may require medical attention.
 Serious side effects are rare.

-If any of the following happen, tell your doctor or pharmacist immediately or go to Emergency at your nearest hospital:
+If any of the following happen, tell your doctor or pharmacist immediately or go to Accident and Emergency at your nearest hospital: